kostyaz/IthoRFT/README.md

 Itho Daalderop ventilator RFT remote Python interface

+## Credits

+This work has been inspired by [this project](https://github.com/adri/IthoEcoFanRFT), and started as a straightforward translation from C to Python.

 ## Installation

 This application depends on [pycc1101](https://github.com/kostyaz/pycc1101) library, which should be installed first.